-International Baccalaureate World Language Exploration (Language Development) (Year 1 of 2) | 1 Elective Credit, 1 Year development encourages students to improve their proficiency in a language other than their best language.
+International Baccalaureate World Language Exploration (Language Development) (Year 1 of 2) | 1 Elective Credit, 1 Year

+Language development ensures that all students have access to a language programme that will assist and further their understanding of the wider world.
+The ability to communicate in more than one language is essential to the IB's concept of an international education.
+Language development encourages students to improve their proficiency in a language other than their best language.
 Students choose what language they will self-study and develop a portfolio based on their learnings of the student's language of choice with facilitator support.
 Students will finalize their portfolios and prepare for demonstrations of learning.